 We all get recommendations from our banks, insurance companies, online stores, mortgage providers, and other organizations to enable multifactor authentication (MFA), aka two-factor authentication (2FA) or 2-step verification (2SV).
-We get the same advice in articles about the cyber threats landscape and ways to improve an organization’s cybersecurity posture.
+We get similar advice in articles about the cyber threats and ways to improve an organization’s cybersecurity posture.
 And with good reason.

 Password standards have evolved over the years to make them harder to hack, whether through social engineering or password guessing.
 Remember when our online accounts started making us use a capital letter, a number, a special character, and a character count minimum?

 More recently, we’re seeing a change in terms as you often see a passphrase instead of password being requested.
 The thinking here is that phrases are more complex, harder to hack, and easier to remember.
 Still, whether by way of phishing email, brute force, malware, credentials purchased on the dark web or good guesswork, criminals are getting through.

 The next iteration in proving online identity and removing the risk of compromised credentials is moving in the direction of eliminating the need for passwords.
 Because of the security woes with passwords, Apple, Google and Microsoft announced on National Password Day that they will be “expanding support for a common passwordless sign-in standard created by the FIDO Alliance and the World Wide Web Consortium.
 The new capability will allow websites and apps to offer consistent, secure, and easy passwordless sign-ins to consumers across devices and platforms.”
 The new sign-in functionality is supposed to be rolled out over the course of 2023.